-“Getting honest was the beginning of my healing and recovery” – Jessica.
+“Getting honest was the beginning of my healing and recovery” – Quote from my friend, Jessica.

 Scripture lets us know that it is very important to God that we live honest, fair, and truthful lives with each other, respecting Him and His name in the process.
-The prophet Zechariah’s next night vision reflected these concepts.
+The prophet Zechariah’s next of ten visions in the night reflected this need for honesty.

 1 Once again I lifted up my eyes and behold, I saw a flying scroll!